Instant Pot Tomato Soup – creamy & easy to make!

 If you prefer a richer bisque, slowly stir in up to a cup of heavy cream instead of half-and-half right before serving.
 Do not boil once you’ve added the cream because the soup may curdle.

 - Make it on your stove top.
 Don’t have an Instant Pot?
-Make tomato soup in a large sauce pan or Dutch oven.
+Make this tomato soup recipe in a large sauce pan or Dutch oven.
 Cooking times will be pretty similar.

 - Use fresh tomatoes.
 You’ll need about four pounds of peeled tomatoes.
-Here’s some good tips from My Frugal Home for replacing canned tomatoes with fresh tomatoes.
+Here are some good tips from My Frugal Home for replacing canned tomatoes with fresh tomatoes.

 More Tomato Soup Recipes